jnaiman/scholars_powerbi2025/module04/optional_activity.md

 Note that these increase in complexity -- Level 1 will be the easiest to remake, and Level 3 will be the most complex (and likely require downloading and formatting the data on your own).
 Feel free to use whichever "Level" you feel the most comfortable with!

+**Please ignore any instructions in the PBIX files that talk about submitting things!
+This was for an older version of this material.**

 For this activity, you want to: